luni64/TeensyTimerTool/README.md

 ...
 ```

-### Built in Error Handler
+### <a name='UsingtheBuiltinErrorHandler'></a>Using the Built in Error Handler
 TeensyTimerTool provides a standard error handler which prints out the error number and the corresponding error message.
-The constructor of the error handler expects a Stream reference (e.g. Serial or Serial1...) which is used for the printing.
+The constructor of the error handler expects a Stream reference (e.g. Serial or Serial1...) on which the messages are printed.

 - In case of a **warning** the information is printed  and the error handler returns control to the calling code.